East London

 Mental Health related deaths

-Concerns summary Inappropriate care location, absence of formal capacity assessments, and a failure to refer for mental health assessments despite a history of self-harm and deteriorating mental state contributed to the death of a vulnerable adult.
+Concerns summary (AI summary) Inappropriate care location, absence of formal capacity assessments, and a failure to refer for mental health assessments despite a history of self-harm and deteriorating mental state contributed to the death of a vulnerable adult.

 Regina Ademiluyi